Help and Advice

 Best apple varieties for juicing and pressing

-All apples can be juiced, but if you want press your own apple juice these varieties offer the best quality colour and flavour. - 10.
+All apples can be juiced, but if you want press your own fresh apple juice these varieties have the best flavours and juice colours. - 10.

 Pear trees for beginners

-Reliable pear trees which are easy to grow, ideal for beginners. - 11.
+Reliable pear trees which are easy to grow, ideal for beginners - but try to find a sheltered spot in full sun. - 12.

 Plum trees for beginners.